jean5ez/Machine-characterizing-with-micro-controllers/README.md

 And that is it.

 So it is the part in the middle and all the matrix functions you want to take out and put in your PIC, or Arduino.
 Put it in a function that returns a future voltage value for a given speed and current measurement and a required speed in the future.
 I will assist in that later.
+So what is a pole and a zero again?